EricMFink/EmploymentLaw/_casebook/chap4.md

 ### Political Activity

 #### Truitt v.
 Salisbury Bank & Trust Co., 52 F.4th 80 (2d Cir.
-2022) {#truitt-v-salisburty-bank-and-trust}
+2022) {#truitt-v-salisbury-bank}

 ##### Chin, Circuit Judge:

 In this case, plaintiff-appellant William Gunnar Truitt, an employee of defendant-appellee Salisbury Bank and Trust Company (the "Bank"), announced his candidacy for a New York State Assembly seat.
 The Bank thereafter advised Truitt that he had to choose between running for office and continuing his employment with the Bank.
 Truitt decided not to discontinue his campaign, and his employment with the Bank ended.

 Truitt brought this action below, contending that the Bank violated New York Labor Law § 201-d by requiring him to cease protected political activity as a condition of retaining his employment at the Bank.
 The statute makes it unlawful for an employer to discharge or discriminate against an employee for engaging in, _inter alia,_ specified political activities outside of working hours.
 [N.Y.
 Lab.
-Law § 201d(2)(a)](https://www.nysenate.gov/legislation/laws/LAB/201-D).
+Law § 201d(2)(a)](#ny-labor-code-201d).
 Protected activities expressly include "running for public office."
 The district court granted summary judgment in favor of the Bank, concluding, as a matter of law, that because Truitt voluntarily resigned from his position and was not constructively discharged, his suit could not succeed.
 The court thereafter denied Truitt's motion for reconsideration, and this appeal followed.

 For the reasons discussed below, we vacate the judgment and remand.